-Specialized accounting for hotel and operations with emphasis on revenue and expenses, payroll, inventory, and food and beverage.
+Units: 3.00 - CSU 54.0 hours lecture Specialized accounting for hotel and operations with emphasis on revenue and expenses, payroll, inventory, and food and beverage.
 Develops analysis of financial statements used for operations of hotels and restaurants.

-HRMGT 299 HOTEL AND RESTAURANT MANAGEMENT INTERNSHIP
+HRMGT 299 HOTEL AND RESTAURANT MANAGE-MENT INTERNSHIP

 Units: 1.00-3.00 - CSU 18.0 - 54.0 hours lecture On-the-job training within the hotel or restaurant industry.
 Coordination occurs between the faculty, the student and the work supervisor.
 The classroom component serves as a problem-solving center.
 Course material covers professionalism, career enhancement and job obtainment skills.
-May be taken 3 times for credit.